-The Youth Referred vs. Youth Served chart reflects how many youth were referred for counseling services (blue) during the course of the contract period, how many parents gave written consent with the child's assent (maroon), the number of those who were referred and not served (light blue), and the total number of youth served in the counseling services program (yellow).
-The youth, who were referred but not served, were those youth who did not return written consent forms, even when the child gave assent.
+The Youth Referred vs. Youth Served chart reflects how many youth were referred for counseling services (blue) during the course of the contract period, how many parents gave written consent with the child's assent (maroon), the number of those who were referred and not served (light blue; here that number is zero), and the total number of youth served in the counseling services program (yellow).
+The youth, who were referred but not served, were those youth who did not return written consent forms (although parental assent was obtained/requested by phone).
 Some of the youth who were referred (blue) for counseling services and who were not served (light blue) include scenarios where parental consent may have been declined.
 Referrals were made to the counseling program via the guidance department, the principal and assistant principals, as well as the school resource officer, teachers, and parents.
 Of those youth who were served in the counseling program, demographics provide helpful information as to the general population identity for those youth seen each week.

 The Demographics of Youth Served graph indicates the number of youth grouped within certain categories of race, gender, and grade level.
 While the grade level of the youth can usually offer indications of chronological age, the ages cannot be assumed as consistent with grade level, particularly in a population that has been identified as in need of counseling services.
-Steinhatchee School does not traditionally have high school age youth, however some special needs youth were either served at the school or at an alternative school placement in Perry (explaining why grades 9-10 are included in this years summary).
 The numbers of youth in the above graph reflect the census with all youth served over the course of the year; it does not reflect the census of active youth, necessarily.

 The Counseling Services Census graph highlights the shift in the number of youth who were served in the counseling services program at the program's beginning (second week of onsite services), mid-point (at the December winter/holiday break), and at the program's end (the last week of school).
 The census numbers shifted during the course of the program due to the number of referrals made (highlighted earlier), but also the census shift can be attributed to terminations.
-The lowest number of youth served in any given week was one, with as many as 22 different youth served in the course of the year.
-In the 2010-2011 year there was one critical incident group meeting, who are not counted in the program census graph above.
+The lowest number of youth served in any given week was five, with as many as 20 different youth served in the course of the year.
+In the 2010-2011 year the onsite provider included a new service delivery approach, by seeing as many four different youth on an "as needed" (PRN) basis.

 The Terminations: Voluntary & Involuntary chart shows the total number of terminations that occurred during the contract period for the counseling services program at the school.
 Some youth were "voluntarily terminated," meaning the youth stopped coming to counseling for a number of reasons: moving to a new area, expulsion from the school, and/or treatment goals were achieved and counseling services were no longer needed.
-The other reasons a youth can be terminated from counseling services is for involuntary reasons.
-"Involuntarily terminated" means that some terminations occurred for clinical reasons: reasons other than external variables (here it is zero).
+The other reasons a youth can be terminated from counseling services is for involuntary reasons - meaning the counseling services program was the cause or source of the termination.
+"Involuntarily terminated" included counselor initiated terminations which occurred for clinical reasons (program success, non-participation of the client, etc. etc.).
+Terminations that were involuntary at West Gadsden were zero.
 Some terminations are positive, and some are negative.
+New to the program this year, were 4 youth who were seen on an "as needed" (PRN) basis.
 Program impact can also be assessed by reviewing how many participating youth DID NOT come to their weekly counseling sessions and why the no shows occurred.